rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 Note that the amounts above are exact floors and ceilings amount.
 ## Assessment of Tax Due (incl. disputing)
 The government may assess the tax due of a taxpayer to ensure compliance to tax laws.
-A taxpayer may be selected for assessment if their business is in a high-risk industry, designated by the [[./Bureau of Internal Revenue|Bureau of Internal Revenue]] as top audit priorities, reported by another individual (for claiming of tax rewards), or programs of the government, such as a Tax Compliance Verification Drive or Tax Mapping.
+A taxpayer may be selected for assessment if their business is in a high-risk industry, designated by the [[Bureau of Internal Revenue|Bureau of Internal Revenue]] as top audit priorities, reported by another individual (for claiming of tax rewards), or programs of the government, such as a Tax Compliance Verification Drive or Tax Mapping.

 > Note that the BIR always conducts pre-audits of the tax due of a taxpayer.
 A pre-audit works on the premise that the return filed is assumed to be correct.
 The BIR then conducts mathematical accuracy in computing the tax paid provided for in the tax return.